bhalexx/bilemo/README.md

 Authorization: Bearer {YourAccessToken}
 ```

-Your access token expires after 10 minutes.
+Your access token expires after 1 hour.
 To get a new access token use your refresh token in your POST request headers on `/oauth/v2/token` with those parameters:
 ```
 {
   "grant_type": "refresh_token",